 The time for home modifications is now!
 I don't care how old you are!
 I'm looking at you all in your twenties, thirties, forties, fifties, or above!
 I don't care if you can still walk or drive at night!
 I don't even care if you think you can rely on your kids in your golden years!
 People of all ages need to make changes in the home now to live at home for a lifetime.
 All it takes is one project at a time, folks.

 Lastly, I know that you know people who could benefit from this information.
 Share this article with every veteran, grandparent, parent, farmer, neighbor you know!
 Click on the links above and learn more about these grants, waivers, and loans for Missouri residents!
 Consider this: if you clicked on one link a day, you would be finished in one week.
 Take notes on which financial resources will and won't work for you to stay organized.
-If anything, celebrate this Independence Day with looking at ways to pay for your independence in the future!
+If anything, remember that you better do it before you need it!